 It is estimated that in a tanker attack, every pirate pocketed around $32,000.
 The leader made more than $130,000.
 And the middle man that sold the oil, about half a million dollars.

 Peak and downfall

-Between 1995 and 2013 Indonesian pirates murdered 136 seafarers, double the amount of people killed by Somali pirates in the same period.
+Between 1995 and 2013, Indonesian pirates murdered 136 seafarers.
+That is twice as many people killed by the Somali pirates in the same period.

-They would hijack the ship with everyone on board, take it to the shore for a week or so until they sold the oil, and then set both ship and crew free.
+They would hijack the ship with everyone on board and take it to the shore for a week or so until they sold the oil.
+Then, they would set both ship and crew free.
 Because they were not interested in the crew, they were a lot more violent with them – and deadlier.
-For example, in April of 2004 they boarded a Chevron Texaco ship and killed seven people.
+For example, in April 2004, they boarded a Chevron Texaco ship and killed seven people.

 According to a former pirate interviewed by the Deutsche Welle, the buccaneers make from 500,000 to 2 million dollars with each oil tanker attack.